 How to Gather Competitive Intelligence

 You know that competitive intelligence is completely legal and you should focus on gathering data made already available by your competitors.
 The tricky question now is how to gather competitive intelligence?
-With a little help from some smart tools
+With a little help from some smart tools, of course!

 Identify Your Competitors